+Edo Period

-Edo Period Foreign language in Japan has historically been mainly for learning about other cultures and civilizations.
-Yes, there certainly was a need to use foreign languages for trade, even when there was an official mission to China in 600 AD, countries through books and through interpreters.
+Foreign language in Japan has historically been mainly for learning about other cultures and civilizations.
+Yes, there certainly was a need to use foreign languages for trade, even when there was an official mission to China in 600 AD, Japan learned from overseas, including some European countries.
+It is amazing to see how, even during the Edo Period when the country was closed to the outside world, people were eager to learn about other countries through books and through interpreters.
 It is significant to see that the interpreters in Chinese and Dutch were officially designated as government officials, and they conducted both translating and interpreting services professionally.
 Slightly before Commodore Perry, sent by the US Government, visited Japan, the government had the foresight to tell these interpreters to quickly learn English.